 Graduate Students must be continuously enrolled in their degree program.
-This may include the summer semester if any funding will be awarded.
-Failing to remain continuously enrolled will result in lack of academic progress with the Division of Graduate Education.
-Students with graduate assistantships are also subject to Graduate Education enrollment requirement policies
+Registration for every fall semester and spring semester is required.
+Summer registration is required for students taking examinations, conducting a doctoral prospectus, defending theses or dissertations, graduating from the degree program or if any funding will be awarded.
+Failing to remain continuously enrolled will result in lack of academic progress with the Graduate College.

+Students with graduate assistantships are also subject to Graduate College enrollment requirement policies